We take a look at how much rumored arrival of Ronaldo will affect three key players at Old Trafford.

-With the real fanfare at Manchester United right now, the reality is that some of the United squad will see their game time affected we think due to the former Man United’s re-signing.
+With the real fanfare at Manchester United right now, the reality is that some of the United squad will see their game time affected we think due to arrival of Ronaldo.

 Warrington-born Lingard has been on the periphery for some time at Old Trafford.
 With the re-signing of their iconic number seven, we think it’s going to be difficult for The Reds to accommodate former West Ham loanee Jesse Lingard.
 The 28-year old who had a difficult start to life under manager Ole Gunnar Solskjaer managed to recapture his form when out on loan at West Ham.